hitmantb/skvrmo/README.md

 ## **I need more FPS**

 - Please see the in-depth article: https://www.reddit.com/r/skyrimvr_unrestricted/comments/17kccl5/skyrim_vr_2023_fps_stress_testing_cs_vs_enb/
 - The list also comes with Open Composite XR which works for Virtual Desktop XR and Meta Airlink.
-Pleae be aware XR doesn't support Reshade and VR Performance Kit.
+Please be aware XR doesn't support Reshade and VR Performance Kit.
 You can use Open XR Toolkit to add FSR and CAS back into it: https://mbucchia.github.io/OpenXR-Toolkit/
 - For Virtual Desktop XR https://www.reddit.com/r/skyrimvr_unrestricted/s/pbj8ebqT57
 - For Meta Link users, the list also comes with the legacy version of Open Composite VR.
 This only works for Meta Link, and does support Reshade and VR Performance Kit